MuhammedKhan99/MuhammedKhan99.github.io/index.md

 University of Manitoba, Winnipeg, MB

-Setup the workshop and briefed other volunteers.
+- Setup the workshop and briefed other volunteers.

 - Participated in the workshop as a volunteer to raise awareness about the difficulties of poverty and its impact on families facing it.